Infoland/iProva-REST-API-examples/Documentation/Filtering.md

 ## Filtering via the query string with specific properties

-Filtering via the query string is as easy as setting the optional filter rules.
+Filtering via the query string can be done by adding the supported filter rule name with value to the query string.
 The notation is always `rule_name=value`.
+The OpenAPI documentation shows which filter rules are supported.

 **Example**: `GET api/entities?name=JCI&entity_ids=1,2,3,4`